If there’s one thing that’s better when done on a rooftop, it’s literally everything.

 Bar Elba | Waterloo

-Setting itself apart from other rooftop bars, Elba (named after the island that Napoleon was exiled to, naturally) combines bottomless sunset booze sessions, outdoor film nights and burgers, with sweeping views of the skyline.
+Setting itself apart from other rooftop bars, Elba (named after the island that Napoleon was exiled to, naturally) combines sweeping views of the London skyline with bottomless brunch.

 Skylight took everything that was great about their Wapping rooftop bar, gave it a little spit and polish, and set it down on top of a rooftop in Peckham.
 Their sophomore spot is a little smoother round the edges than the original, with plenty of seating and some truly spectacular views.
-In summer, they fire up the BBQ, and there’s regular DJ and live music nights, meaning you can get down, very high up, until 1am.
+For winter they’ve bussed in a snow machine for daily flurries, and there’s DJs every Thursday, meaning you can get down, very high up, until 1am.

 The Bussey Building’s rooftop bar has everything a good rooftop bar should have: cocktails, street food (from Share A Slice), and several floors beneath it.